Interactional linguistics

-Interactional linguistics (IL) is an interdisciplinary approach to grammar and interaction in the field of linguistics, that applies the methods of Conversation Analysis to the study of linguistic structures, including syntax, phonetics, phonology, morphology, semantics, pragmatics, and so on.
+Interactional linguistics (IL) is an interdisciplinary approach to grammar and interaction in the field of linguistics, that applies the methods of Conversation Analysis to the study of linguistic structures, including syntax, phonetics, morphology, and so on.
 Interactional linguistics is based on the principle that linguistic structures and uses are formed through interaction and it aims at understanding how languages are shaped through interaction.
 The approach focuses on temporality, activity implication and embodiment in interaction.
 Interactional linguistics asks research questions such as "How are linguistic patterns shaped by interaction?" and "How do linguistic patterns themselves shape interaction?".

 History

 Interactional linguistics is partly a development within conversation analysis focusing on linguistic research questions, partly a development of Emergent grammar or West Coast functional grammar.
 The two approaches can be seen as effectively merged into interactional linguistics, but also with interactional sociolinguistics.

 Conversation analysis

 While conversation analysis did indeed study language since its beginning, it grew out of sociology and often dealt with sociological research questions and topics.
-However, over time linguists adopted the ideas and methods from conversation analysis for linguistic research questions, and thereby framed conversation analytic insights as a new understanding of linguistic structure in opposition to other linguistic theories.
+However, over time the use of ideas and methods from conversation analysis for linguistic research questions grew.
 Some early uses of the term Interactional Linguistics are found in the title of a 1995 conference with the title and 2000 conference Interactional Linguistics: Euro-conference on the Linguistic Organisation of Conversational Activities and in the 2001 book Studies in Interactional Linguistics by Elizabeth Couper-Kuhlen and Margret Selting.
 They mark a development that most clearly took place in the 90s through the publication of various edited volumes - most importantly the book Interaction and Grammar edited by Elinor Ochs, Emanuel Schegloff and Sandra Thompson.

 While there is no agreed-upon delineation between the two, interactional linguistics is characterized by looking at linguistic structures and employing linguistic terminology for its description of what interactants orient to (and not only looking at e.g. gesture).
 It goes against earlier approaches where research was focused on investigating written language.
 With the improvement of technology, linguists have started to focus on spoken language as well due to its functions in intonation and transcription system.
-Starting to investigate spoken language on its own is the start of interactional linguistics’ development.
-Afterward, function-directed linguists were working on relations between discourse function and linguistic form.
 Though the functional linguistic study was not all about conversational interaction, it was really helpful for the language study which saw linguistic form as being useful on the situated occasion of use.
 The next step which made interactional linguistics develop was the important work on conversation analysis.
 Some sociologists were saying the study of everyday language was the essence of social order; some other kinds of discourse were said to be understood as habituations of the fundamental conversational order.
 The term talk-in-interaction was created as an inclusive term for all of naturally speech exchange.